 If you have to explain where all the costs arise from manufacturing your product or selling your service don't just list them out in a routine fashion but explain with visual images, possibly by linking them to real people that undertake the tasks; this enables the audience to picture what's happening.
 Creating pictures in people's minds greatly increases their chances of listening to you as the two key senses (sight and sound) are being employed instead of just one (sound).
 Talk about Samantha preparing invoices, Keith sending out quotations.
 Tom bravely manning the telephones.

-And there is one other point – often the reason a presentation is boring is because the presenter believes that it is boring and, as a result, talks in a monotonous voice.
+And there is one other point - often the reason a presentation is boring is that the presenter believes that it is boring and, as a result, talks in a monotonous voice.

 There is a golden rule - if you sound interested in what you are saying, then you significantly increase the chances of the audience's interest in what you say.